goaver/api-integration/docs/accessing.md

 1. Login to the Aver Portal
 2. Go to Settings under your organization in the left nav bar
 3. Find the integrations tab and select API Keys
-4. Add an API key with "Portal User" scope
+4. Add an API key with "Portal User" scope.
+To test the API with dummy data, use the "Test API Key"
 5. Copy the "secret"

 <p>